Ridge Augmentation in Columbus & Grove City, OH

 The alveolar ridge of the jaw is the bone that surrounds the roots of teeth.
 When a tooth is removed, an empty socket is left in the alveolar ridge bone.
 Usually this empty socket will heal on its own, filling with bone and tissue.
 Sometimes when a tooth is removed, the bone surrounding the socket breaks, and is unable to heal on its own.
 The previous height and width of the socket will continue to deteriorate.

 Rebuilding the original height and width of the alveolar ridge is not medically necessary, but may be required for dental implant placement, or for aesthetic purposes.
 Dental implants require bone to support their structure, and a ridge augmentation can help rebuild this bone to accommodate the implant.

 How is the Oral Surgery Accomplished?

-A ridge augmentation procedure is typically performed in Drs.
-Stehle and Gordon‘s office under local anesthesia.
+A ridge augmentation procedure is typically performed in Dr. Stehle‘s office under local anesthesia.

 Rediscover your smile at Periodontology, Inc., a dental experience you can feel great about!